sarthtalati/v1.1-API-Documentation/source/includes/_requests.md

 mobile/email/external_id/id* | string | Pass any of the identifiers of the customer with the identifier value. type | enum | Pass `CHANGE_IDENTIFIER` for merge requests. base_type | enum | Sub-type of the request.
-Value: `MERGE` client_auto_approve | boolean | If the value is true, approves request directly when the request is submitted.
-This even overrides the back-end configurations set on Member Care.
-Hence, highly recommended not to use in normal cases
+Value: `MERGE`

 <aside class="notice">Parameters marked with * are mandatory. </aside>